Lastraeus/pp2-cians-ci-grade-calculator/README.md

   ![Large Calculator Wireframe](docs/readme-images/wireframe-potential-days-until-calculator-desktop.png)

-As the project developed the secondary page was decided to be beyond project scope (and was well trodden functionality available elsewhere to a high standard), and the implementation of the Grade Table and other elements resulted in a less drastic differance between the layout needed for the mobile size version.
+As the project developed the secondary page was decided to be beyond project scope (and was well-trodden functionality available elsewhere to a high standard), and the implementation of the Grade Table and other elements resulted in a less drastic difference between the layout needed for the mobile size version.

 The secondary page was then added instead as a useful links section under the calculator.

 ### __Color Scheme__
-A lighter color scheme was developed for the site featuring Orange (my favourite color!).
-It featured; a bold orange base background, light grey content boxes, dark grey text, apricot(light orange/beige) for certain highlighting and white for some large text.
+A lighter color scheme was developed for the site featuring Orange (my favorite color!).
+It featured; a bold orange base background, light grey content boxes, dark grey text, apricot(light orange/beige) for certain highlighting, and white for some large text.

-This was used throughout project development as a guide to the color styling.
+This was used throughout project development as a guide to color styling.

   ![Coolor Website palette](docs/readme-images/coolors-color-palette.png)

 ### __Font Choice__
+Barlow and Asap were chosen from https://fonts.google.com/ as title and main text fonts, due to their clean solid look.

 ## __Features__
-A single page website featuring:
+A single-page website featuring:

-__1.__	A title, Nav Bar and into blurb for the site.
+__1.__  A title, Nav Bar, and intro blurb for the site.
 Responsive down to extremely small sizes.

    *  Responsive Main Logo and nav bar.
-The Nav Buttons quickly scrolls users to relevant sections which may be offscreen and facilitates bookmarking.)
-Nav buttons include hover highlighting for UX/asthetic considerations.
+The Nav Buttons quickly scroll users to relevant sections which may be offscreen and facilitates bookmarking.)
+Nav buttons include hover highlighting for UX/aesthetic considerations.
 Logo line spacing shrinks as well as Nav Buttons change from text to icons at smaller sizes.

   ![Large Header](docs/readme-images/header-wide.png)

   ![Small Header](docs/readme-images/header-narrow.png)

   * A blurb featuring information about the calculator’s purpose and functionality.

   ![Intro Blurb](docs/readme-images/intro-blurb.png)

-__2.__ An expandable modal opened with a button containing the official calculation weights and rules explanation, used by the calander, and for general refference.
+__2.__ An expandable modal opened with a button containing the official calculation weights and rules explanation, used by the calculator, and for general reference.
 This modal features:

   * A button to open the modal.
   ![Modal Button](docs/readme-images/modal-button.png)

-  *	Responsive sizeing to display information on all screen sizes in a clear way.
+  * Responsive sizing to display all information on all screen sizes.
-  *	A overlay to focus the user on the newly displayed information and a opacity to encourage the user to realize they can click the overlay area to get back to the site behind.
+  * A overlay to focus the user on the newly displayed information and opacity to encourage the user to realize they can click the overlay area to get back to the site behind.
 (Clicking the overlay closes the modal)
-  *	A specifc "X" to close the modal in it's title as the obvious choice of closing the modal.
+  * A specific "X" to close the modal in its title is the obvious choice for most users of closing the modal.
-  *	A scroll function built into the modal if the screensize is too small to display all content.
+  * A scroll function built into the modal if the screen size is too small to display all content.

   ![Large Size Modal](docs/readme-images/modal-large.png)
   ![Small Size Modal](docs/readme-images/modal-small.png)
   ![Small Size Modal Scrolled down](docs/readme-images/modal-small-scrolled.png)

 __3.__  The Final Grade Calculator itself, with two display modes depending on screen size.

   ![Large Size Final Grade Calculator](docs/readme-images/grade-calc-table-wide.png)
   ![Small Size Final Grade Calculator](docs/readme-images/grade-calc-table-small.png)

   * Selectable grades for each project, which when changed will live update the Total Points (on each row, and final total) as well as the displayed Final Result Grade

   ![Selectable grades](docs/readme-images/selector-click-small.png)

   * Large/Main Table Mode for Large Screens with potential grades selectable
   * Truncated table with less padding space and removed least important columns.
-These are hidden with css media queries and classes for narrow screen sizes.
+These are hidden with CSS media queries and classes for narrow screen sizes.

 __4.__ The Calculator will also be controllable by 4 different selections of randomisation which will be:
   * Totally Random Grade Selection